hazdryx/Q.php/README.md

 A lightweight PHP framework for secure MySQL database access and manipulation.

 ## Intallation
 Q.php is currently only distributed through Composer.
+To add it to your project, run the following command:

 `composer require hazdryx/q.php`